survey-data-quality-lab/mission-possible/README.md

-# Mission Possible: Data Quality in Online Surveys
+# Mission Possible: The Collection of High-Quality Data

 Welcome 👋
 This repository accompanies the paper **“Mission Possible: The Collection of High-Quality Data”** and collects all materials needed to replicate or adapt our setup.